bilalajanjua/corona-graphql-api/README.md

 }
 ```

-### Get Sum of Cases and Deaths of Countries Historical Data
+### Get Sum of Cases, Deaths & Recovered Counts of All Countries Historical Data

 ```
 query {